 So without layoffs, what will happen if the state cuts $2.4 billion from education -- the threatened consequence if Gov. Jerry Brown's tax package doesn't pass in November?

 Wealthier districts are tapping into local funds.
 Both Cupertino Union and Los Altos elementary have passed two parcel taxes each to fortify their bottom lines.
-Others,
+Others, including Santa Clara Unified, West Contra Costa and New Haven, hope voters will pass taxes this spring.

 During 18 months of doom-and-gloom budget news, districts have eliminated programs, crammed more children into each classroom, cut employees and left jobs vacant.